 This list only covers things that a person can see while they use an interface, so design elements like sound are not included.

-In many cases the majority of content is text, but this also includes photos, illustrations, or any other imagery that is relevant to the content.
-This also includes text like field labels.
+This includes text, photos, illustrations, icons and any other imagery that is used directly to communicate the meaning or message of the interface.
+This also includes interface text like field labels.

 The layout is the structure that the content on the page follows.
 This includes white or negative space, as well as containers for content.